-NY State is home to more ski areas than any other state in the United States.
-There are varied choices from the Olympic trails in the Adirondack Mountains to the snow belt areas near Buffalo and Syracuse to the sharp peaks in the Catskill mountains to the small feeder areas still left in the NYC metro area.
+New York state is home to more ski areas than any other state in the United States.
+There are varied choices from the Olympic trails in the Adirondack Mountains to the snow belt areas near Buffalo and Syracuse to the sharp peaks in the Catskill mountains to the small feeder areas that serve the NY metro.

 - Downstate NY Ski Areas